Alisadaintanvir/MERN-Interview-Test/README.md

 ## Contributing

-We welcome contributions!
+I welcome contributions!
 If you find a bug or have a feature request, feel free to submit a pull request or open an issue.

 ### Guidelines